It can be painful to see someone copying your work and presenting it as their own, sometimes even reselling it and making money out of it.

 b.)
 Sample C&D Email Formats

-The following are some sample C&D email formats that you can use to contact the offender:
+The following are some sample C&D email format that you can use:

 This is the legal department of (Company Name).
-We have come to identify that your website sitename.com is illegally duplicating and reproducing copyrighted content from our site sitename.com.
+We have come to identify that your website sitename.com is illegally selling our digital products (or illegal reproducing our website content) at the following locations:

 - Search engines like Google, Bing and Yahoo (asking them to remove the offending website's from their index).